rfo909/CFT/README.md

 The interactive approach made possible a help system, where one can always run some expression, and list member function of the resulting object.

+## Compact code

+Creating custom functions inside system objects makes CFT code compact.
+For example, to create a hash string for a file, in order to locate duplicates, or checking if it has changed, we just call the .hash() function of any File object.

+The idea is to let objects, such as File, contain relevant functions that deliver useful results with the least amount of hassle.
+The implementation of .hash() has to deal with FileInputStream, and a loop that reads binary file data into some buffer, to be passed on to the hash function, and finally, code for converting the binary hash to hex.

+This means the CFT "API" runs at a higher level than Java, and this results in compact code.

 ## Variable substitution / templating